Physical distancing measures

 Staff should have access to disposable single use gloves for spillage of blood or other body fluids and disposing of dressings or equipment.
 Local infection control procedures that outline safety and protocols should be stringently followed.
 This includes procedures for the disposal of soiled items; laundering of any clothes, towels or linen; and cleaning equipment for children and young people, such as hoists and wheelchairs.

 Hand hygiene is essential before and after all contact with a child receiving intimate or personal care, before putting on PPE, after removal of PPE and after cleaning equipment and the environment.
 Hands should be washed with soap and water.

 To help prevent the spread of infection, wherever possible rooms children access should be well ventilated with windows opened to encourage a flow of fresh air in the environment.
 Where it is safe to do so, doors should also remain open within the home.
-This will help to increase the natural ventilation and will reduce physical contact with door handles.
+Fire Safety should always be considered before any internal doors are held open This will help to increase the natural ventilation and will reduce physical contact with door handles.